Frequently Asked Questions

 - How many students are in the Ph.D. program?

-- There are usually from ten to fourteen students in the program at any point in time.
+- There are usually from 10-15 students in the program at any point in time.

 - What are the goals of the Ph.D. program?

-- Our Ph.D. program is designed to train students to become leading researchers of consumer behavior and marketing science at top universities.
-Our program is not an appropriate option for people wishing to work in industry.
+- Our Ph.D. program is designed to train students to become influential researchers in consumer behavior and marketing science at top universities.

 - What is academic marketing research?

-Academic marketing research is research that answers fundamental questions about the behavior of consumers, companies, managers, and markets.
-It is distinguished from applied research which tends to answer questions in a circumscribed domain or with limited generality.
-For examples of such academic research, you can read recent issues of the following journals at your local library, or look at the papers published by our faculty:
+Academic marketing research answers fundamental questions about the behavior of consumers, companies, managers, and markets.
+It is distinguished from applied research which tends to answer narrower questions in a particular domain or with limited generality.
+For examples of such academic research, we suggest you read recent issues of the following journals:

 - Journal of Consumer Research